muratk5n/thirdwave/en/2011/10/phd-graduate-studies.md

 kernel, etc.).

 v.
 You need to know why you want a Ph.D.
-You need to have vision and ideas and you need to be able to express yourself.∗
+You need to have vision and ideas and you need to be able to express yourself.

 vi.
 Obviously, many people are still unsure straight after a B.A.
 I was one of them, so I understand.
 For such people working in a